karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

   }
 ```

-- If the symbol value is set to ``false``, the template engine needs to remove the entire folder that contains the unit test project and also the folder that contains the integration test.
-It also needs to remove the references from the solution file.
+- If the symbol value is set to ``false``, the template engine needs to:
+  - Remove the entire folder that contains the unit test project
+  - Remove the entire folder that contains the integration test
+  - Remove the references from the ``.sln`` file.
-- If the symbol value is set to ``true``, the template engines needs to keep the both test projects.
+- If the symbol value is set to ``true``, the template engines needs to keep the test projects.

-To achieve this behaviour, you can add the following object in ``source.modifiers`` array.
+To achieve the desired behaviour, you can add the following object in ``source.modifiers`` array.
+As you can see the ``Tests`` symbol value is used as the condition to exclude both test folders.

 ```javascript
   {